Jay-Madden/NBAStatsScraper/Contributing.md

 Setting up the dev enviroment is very simple

-you will need the nba-api wrapper, the requests module and pandas (optional)
+you will need the following libs

 run the commands

 `pip install requests`

 `pip install nba_api`

+`pip install npyscreen`

 then to run the program simply do
 `python3 src/__init__.py`